-As with any public carpark, commuters are reminded not to leave valuables in their cars.
+As with any public carpark, don’t leave valuables in your car.

 Travelling with your bike

-You may be able to fit your bike inside your car, especially if you remove one wheel.
-The front wheel is always the easiest to remove and replace, as you don't need to worry about the chain.
+- put your bike inside your car, especially if you remove one wheel (the front wheel is always the easiest to remove and replace)

-Alternatively, roof racks, or a rear rack that is mounted to your tow bar, are convenient ways to transport bikes.
-If a rear rack obscures your vehicle number plate in any way, you will need an auxiliary number plate.
-These are available through Access Canberra, for approximately $40 (metal) or $70 (plastic).
+- attach your bike to a roof rack, or a rear rack mounted to your tow bar (note, if a rear rack obscures your vehicle number plate in any way, you will need an auxiliary number plate available through Access Canberra).